-Ireland is famous for its castle hotels from Ashford Castle in County Mayo to Ballygally Castle Hotel in County Antrim.
-A hidden gem, though, is Markree Castle in County Sligo, with views over the formal gardens or quiet woodland.
-Home to the Cooper family for over 370 years, the castle ripples with old-world charm and offers great food, wine and tranquillity. markreecastle.ie &
+Ireland is justly famous for its castle hotels, such as the gorgeous Ashford Castle in County Mayo.
+A hidden gem, though, is Markree Castle in County Sligo, with views over gardens and woodland.
+Home to the Cooper family for over 370 years, the castle ripples with old-world charm and offers great food, wine and tranquillity. markreecastle.ie

-1 Edenvale House, County Down Views reach out over the gardens of this elegant country house B&B. 2 Blackhead Lightkeeper's Cottages, County Antrim Panoramic views close to the Victorian town of Whitehead.
+1 Edenvale House, County Down Views reach out over the gardens of this elegant country house B&B. 2 Inis Meain Suites Cool grey beauty on a quiet Aran Island.
 3 Cliff House Hotel, County Waterford Stunning views of Ardmore Bay make this a great choice.
-4 Aghadoe Heights Hotel, County Kerry With stunning views of the famous Lakes of Killarney.
+4 Lough Erne Resort One of Ireland's most acclaimed golf resorts.
 5 Markree Castle, County Sligo Set within 500 acres of secluded countryside.

 "CLINGING TO

 THE EDGE OF A

 CLIFF IN COUNTY

 WATERFORD,

 THE CLIFF HOUSE

-HOTEL IS TOTAL
+HOTEL IS PURE

 GLAMOUR, WITH

 VIEWS OF TRANQUIL

 ARDMORE BAY"